Aims and program values

 - House Staff Association – Holds social events for residents throughout the year.

 - Spiritual care – Geisinger Lewistown campus has a chapel open to every faith for prayer or meditation.
-Spiritual care is also on call for critical incidence stress debriefing, spiritual wellness and ethical dilemmas.
+Spiritual care is also on call for critical incidence stress debriefing, spiritual well-being and ethical dilemmas.

 - Fitness – At Geisinger Lewistown, the Cardio Pulmonary Rehab Department has equipment available for employees to use after regular patient service hours.
 Residents can also submit for gym membership reimbursements through Geisinger Health Plan.